dnsimple/dnsimple-support/content/articles/adding-domain.markdown

 ##### To add a domain

 1. Log in to DNSimple with your user credentials.
-1. Select the relevant account.
+1. If you have more than one account, select the relevant one.
 1. On the header, click the <label>Domains</label> tab.
 1. Click <label>Add Domain</label>.
 1. Choose the correct flow for your needs.